The Cops (Israeli TV series): Background

 The "Avenging Cops" affair, also known as the "Criminals in Uniform" case, was a criminal affair that took place in Israel during the years 2005–2006.
 After several incidents of grenade attacks on the local police station and attacks on policemen's houses, several policemen from the city of Nahariya manufactured and detonated explosive devices in an apartment and a vehicle belonging to Michael Mor, head of the local criminal organization.
-The grenade attacks were attributed, according to the of "Avenging Cops", to Mor's organization.
+The grenade attacks were attributed, according to the "Avenging Cops", to Mor's organization.
 This is despite the fact that no indictments have been filed in those cases.